selcukgoktas/SalesforceDeveloperTraining/README.md

 Fill some dummy data to Credit Card field.
 Then you can check with other users or remove permission then check the results.

+### APEX Algorithm ( Algo1)
+Check the given number is mystical or not.
+Mystical number is a number where the sum of the individual digits is equals to multiplication of all the digits in the number

 ## Visual Force

 ### Visual Force 1 - Account Contact Create and Delete